 Photos are available from a number of sources for college projects.
 Do not copy photographs or logos from the CF website for your publications as they are not high enough resolution for print purposes.
 Do not copy images from the internet as there may be copyright limitations.
 The Marketing and Public Relations Office maintains archives of CF photos.
 A photo shoot might be appropriate for projects of a larger scope, and stock photographs are available online for a fee.
-If you choose to take your own photographs, have the subject(s) sign the Group Photo Release or Individual Photo Release form, which are available on Inside.
-CF. edu/forms under Marketing and Public Relations.
+If you need a photo shoot for your event, please make a request via www.CF.edu/MPRservices.
+If you choose to take your own photographs, have the subject(s) sign the Group Photo Release or Individual Photo Release form, which are available on Inside.CF.edu/forms under Marketing and Public Relations.
 Consult with Marketing and Public Relations to decide which photo option is best for your project.